Academic Policies and Procedures: Graduate

 - Student submits completed appeal to the Dean's Office

-- The Dean reviews the form and determines if appeal should be granted based on stated reason for appeal.
+- The Dean reviews the form and determines if an appeal should be granted based on the stated reason for appeal.

-- If request for appeal is denied, the Dean will email the student with reason for denial.
+- If the request for appeal is denied, the Dean will email the student with the reason for denial.

-- If request for appeal is approved, the Dean will email the student and follow-up.
+- If the request for appeal is approved, the Dean will email the student and follow up.

 - If denied, the student may appeal the decision to the Graduate Appeals Committee.

-- If request for appeal is denied, the AVP-GS will email the student with reason for denial.
+- If the request for appeal is denied, the AVP-GS will email the student with the reason for denial.

-- If request for appeal is approved, the AVP-GS will email the student and follow-up.
+- If the request for appeal is approved, the AVP-GS will email the student and follow up.

 - Final Appeal Option